stackedboxes/romualdo/doc/spec.md

 normally simply call everything a Package.
 (Except when we want to emphasize the hierarchical relationship for some reason.)

-The Package at the root directory of a Storyworld as a whole is called the **Root Package**.
-Other Packages have names matching the directory name where they reside.
-The full name of a Package is like a directory path.
-Something like `/package/subpackage/my_package`.
+Packages have names matching the directory where they reside.
+The full name of a Package is like a directory path, something like `/package/subpackage/my_package`.
+The Package at the root directory of a Storyworld as a whole is named simply `/`, but we often call it the **Root Package**.

+When referring to global identifiers like procedure names or global variables, we sometimes may refer to its **Fully Qualified Name (FQN)**, which is simply it's name including the full package name (for example, `/package/subpackage/my_package/myProcedure`).

 A Package name must be a valid Romualdo identifier.
 It can't be `std`, though, which is reserved for the Romualdo standard library.

-Restricting Package and file names to the ASCII character set can avoid headaches (e.g., when exchanging files with other people), but Romualdo doesn't enforce this.
+Restricting Package and file names to the ASCII character set and using `snake_case` names can avoid headaches (e.g., when exchanging files with other people), but Romualdo doesn't enforce this.

 ### The `main` Procedure

-The execution of a Storyworld starts from a Procedure called `main` located at the Root Package (in other words, the entry point of a Storyworld has a Fully Qualified name of `/main`).
+The execution of a Storyworld starts from a Procedure called `main` located at the Root Package (in other words, the entry point of a Storyworld has a Fully Qualified Name of `/main`).

 ## Source file